Origin-Byte/nft-protocol/README.md

 | `sales`         | `vector<Sale<T, M>>` | Vector of all Sale outleds that, each outles holding IDs owned by the slingshot |
 | `is_embedded`   | `bool`               | Field determining if NFTs are embedded or loose                                 |

-All functions associated to creation and deletion of the Launchpad are meant to be called by the upstream modules (i.e. currently only the Fixed Price module):
+All functions associated to creation and deletion of the Launchpad are meant to be called by upstream market modules:

 - `create` to create the Slingshot launchpad (called by the market module)
 - `delete` to destroy the Slingshot launchpad (called by the market module)

-Whereas entry functions associated to redeeming the NFTs can be called directly by the client code:
+Whereas entry functions associated to redeeming the NFTs can be called directly by client code:

 - `claim_nft_embedded` to redeem an embedded NFT
 - `claim_nft_loose` to redeem a loose NFT